TaskBeacon/psyflow-mcp/README.md

-# psyflow_mcp
+# taskbeacon-mcp

-A model context protocol (MCP) for psyflow.
+A model context protocol (MCP) for taskbeacon.

 ---

 ## Overview

-`psyflow_mcp` is a lightweight **FastMCP** server that lets a language-model clone, transform, download and localize PsyFlow task templates using a single entry-point tool.
+`taskbeacon-mcp` is a lightweight **FastMCP** server that lets a language-model clone, transform, download and localize taskbeacon task templates using a single entry-point tool.

-This README provides instructions for setting up and using `psyflow_mcp` in different environments.
+This README provides instructions for setting up and using `taskbeacon-mcp` in different environments.

 ---

 ## 1 · Quick Start (Recommended)

-The easiest way to use `psyflow_mcp` is with `uvx`.
+The easiest way to use `taskbeacon-mcp` is with `uvx`.
 This tool automatically downloads the package from PyPI, installs it and its dependencies into a temporary virtual environment, and runs it in a single step.
 No manual cloning or setup is required.

 ### 1.1 · Prerequisites